godspeed-03/Chatbot_v2/README.md

 [ImageBook](https://imagebookio.netlify.app/) is a platform where you can interact with several images from PEXELS API.
-It also has a inetractive ChatBot in which you can ask questions after loging in.
+It also has a inetractive ChatBot in which you can ask questions after you log-in in the app.
-Also you can share any aimage if you like from the homepage by clicking the share button.
+Also you can share any image if you like from the homepage by clicking the share button.

 ```sh
  Check live at : https://imagebookio.netlify.app/